Ego Likeness: Other projects

+Writing

-Lynch has written a dark fiction novel entitled Isabel Burning, released through Raw Dog Screaming Press in 2008.
-She has also released two collections of poetry, In My Mouth (2000), and Ladies and Other Vicious Creatures (RDSP, 2007).
-Her latest, a novella called Driving Through the Desert, was released on Thunderstorm Books in April 2012.
+Lynch wrote a dark fiction novel entitled Isabel Burning, released through Raw Dog Screaming Press in 2008.
+The plot deals with incest and selective breeding, and is heavily influenced by works such as Daphne Du Maurier's Rebecca.
+Lynch also released two collections of poetry, In My Mouth (2000), and Ladies and Other Vicious Creatures (RDSP, 2007).
+A novella called Driving Through the Desert was released on Thunderstorm Books in April 2012.
+Lynch published several more poetry collections including Witches (2018), Choking Back the Devil (2019), and Girls from the County (2022), each of which were nominated for Bran Stoker Awards.

 Archer has released a children's book entitled Luna Maris and a steampunk fable chapbook titled Red King Black Rook in 2008.
 He is an accomplished visual artist whose collage-based work has appeared in numerous galleries and in Weird Tales magazine.
+In 2021, Archer was nominated and became a finalist for a Bram Stoker Award for his graphic novel adaptation of Edgar Allan Poe's Masque of the Red Death.

+Hopeful Machines

-He periodically DJs at venues in Baltimore and DC, and occasionally performs with New York City's Terrorfakt.
-He is also the creator of the electronic/ noise project Hopeful Machines and continues to show art in various venues on the east coast.
-Additionally, Hopeful Machines was signed to Washington, DC-based label Radio-Active-Music in late 2008.
+Archer is also the creator of the electronic/ noise project Hopeful Machines which was signed to Washington, DC–based label Radio-Active-Music in late 2008.
 Hopeful Machines' first hard copy album, ::Skinless::, was released in December 2008.

+Stoneburner

 Steven Archer is also the creator of the solo project Stoneburner, which incorporates elements of experimental noise, industrial rock, ethereal, trip hop, and worldbeat.
 Stoneburner's output explores themes of neurodiversity as well as social issues such as abortion rights and anti-racism, and has included homages to media such as Donna Tartt's The Secret History and Peter Watts' Blindsight.

-In 2021, Steven Archer was nominated and became a finalist for a Bram Stoker Award for his graphic novel adaptation of Edgar Allan Poe's Masque of the Red Death.
+The Trinity Project

 Archer and Lynch are also the creators of the experimental/instrumental/spoken word outfit The Trinity Project.

 Personal lives

 Steven Archer and Donna Lynch have both raised hairless sphynx cats.
 In addition, they are both ordained ministers of the Universal Life Church.

-Donna Lynch has also been open about her struggles with mood disorders, fibromyalgia, and Lyme disease.
+Lynch has also been open about her struggles with mood disorders, fibromyalgia, and Lyme disease.

-Steven Archer is openly on the autism spectrum, and has advocated for increased public understanding of both the creative potential of autistic individuals and the stigma autistic individuals face.
+Archer is openly on the autism spectrum, and has advocated for increased public understanding of both the creative potential of autistic individuals and the stigma autistic individuals face.